 Posted by:Carolyn CC Hart

 I'm a neurodiversity advocate, an artist, an author, and licensed massage therapist.
-My senses are intertwined via synesthesia, a neurocognitive difference, which informs my writing, my visual art, my costume design, and my long career in manual therapy.
-I am also diagnosed with ADHD, Autism, and other neurodivergent outliers.
-I am an expert via lived experience in neurodiverse traits and I continue to learn how my divergent brain creates both opportunities and obstacles.
-I support the argument that neurodivergence is not solely pathological, but can illustrate part of the spectrum of human somatosensory, intellectual, and cognitive experience.
+My senses are intertwined via synaesthesia, a neurocognitive difference, which informs my writing, my visual art, my costume design, and my long career in manual therapy.
+I am continuing to learn how my divergent brain creates both opportunities and obstacles, and I support the argument that neurodiverse traits are not pathologies, but represent part of the spectrum of human somatosensory, intellectual, and cognitive experience.
 I support Judy Singer's theories of neurodiversity which include the concept that just as conserving biodiversity is necessary for a sustainable, flourishing planet, so respecting neurodiversity is necessary for a sustainable, flourishing human society.
 I am a founding member of the International Association of Synaesthetes, Artists, and Scientists, where I serve as the IASAS secretary.
 I've practiced therapeutic massage for more than 29 years, and feel that my sensory sensitivities have helped me thrive in my hands-on career.